-The emergence of such a low sphaleron decoupling temperature in the context of FOEWPT, compared to $T_{\rm sp}^{\rm SM}$, while the Universe stays in the false minima is the key observation of our study which has a far reaching implications for low scale leptogenesis.
-Firstly, the Universe being in false vacuum till $T_n$ ($< T_{\rm sp}^{\rm SM}$), the SM fields are massless and hence the RHNs of mass $M_N > T_n$ can decay out of equilibrium to lepton and Higgs doublets (via neutrino Yukawa interaction).
+The emergence of such a low sphaleron decoupling temperature in the context of FOEWPT, compared to $T_{\rm sp}^{\rm SM}$, while the Universe stays in the false minima is the key observation of our study, which has a far reaching implications for low scale leptogenesis.
+Firstly, the Universe being in false vacuum till $T_n$ ($< T_{\rm sp}^{\rm SM}$), the SM fields are massless (apart from their thermal masses), and hence the RHNs of mass $M_N > T_n$ can decay out of equilibrium to lepton and Higgs doublets (via neutrino Yukawa interaction).
+This requires the satisfaction of the condition, $M_N > M_L(T) + M_H(T)$ where $M_L(T)$ and $M_H(T)$ represent the thermal masses of lepton and Higgs doublets respectively, with $M_L(T) + M_H(T) \simeq 0.77\,T$.
+Hence, such decay would take place close to a RHN mass-equivalent temperature $T \sim M_N$ which automatically satisfies $M_N > 0.77 \,T$.
+The exact temperature (or epoch) of occurrence of such RHN decay needs to be estimated by solving the Boltzmann equations as we have established later in this work.
 Secondly, the sphalerons are able to convert the lepton asymmetry to baryon one till a temperature at or above $T_n$.
-For example, $T_n^{\rm min}$ being 30 GeV in our scenario, the standard (resonant) leptogenesis can easily take place via the out of equilibrium decay of (quasi-degenerate) RHNs having mass above $T_n^{\rm min}$ but below the SM gauge boson's masses $m_{W,Z}$ ($T_n^{\rm min} < M_N < m_{W,Z}$) in the temperature window: $T_n^{\rm min} - M_N$ which can explain BAU.
-Note that producing the correct baryon asymmetry through RHNs out of equilibrium decay at such low scale would otherwise remains highly challenging for $M_N < T_{\rm sp}^{\rm SM} \sim 131.7$ GeV even with resonant leptogenesis as conversion of lepton to baryon asymmetry is effectively switched off below $T_{\rm sp}^{\rm SM}$ in the regime of smooth crossover EWPT.
+For example, $T_n^{\rm min}$ being 34 GeV in our scenario, the standard (resonant) leptogenesis can easily take place via the out-of-equilibrium decay of (quasi-degenerate) RHNs having mass above $T_n^{\rm min}$ but below the SM gauge boson's masses $m_{W,Z}$ ($T_n^{\rm min} < M_N < m_{W,Z}$) in the temperature window: $T_n^{\rm min} - M_N$, which can explain BAU.
+Note that producing the correct baryon asymmetry through RHNs out-of-equilibrium decay at such low scale would otherwise remain highly challenging for $M_N < T_{\rm sp}^{\rm SM} \sim 131.7$ GeV even with resonant leptogenesis as conversion of lepton to baryon asymmetry is effectively switched off below $T_{\rm sp}^{\rm SM}$ in the regime of smooth crossover EWPT.